 Where to stay in Wellington

-There is no parking at the hostel directly, however coupon parking along Oriental Parade will sort you out for a few days and is only a few mins walk away.
+There is no parking at the hostel directly.
+However, coupon parking along Oriental Parade will sort you out for a few days and is only a few mins walk away.
 I’d recommend this hostel and would stay there again for sure.
-Staff were incredibly friendly and helpful, and there were plenty of sociable folks from around the world.
+Staff was incredibly friendly and helpful, and there were plenty of sociable folks from around the world.

 Disclosure: I received the Kapu Ti tour at Te Papa Museum and a night’s accommodation free of charge at YHA Wellington City as part of my #Blog4NZ trip, raising funds for the Christchurch Earthquake Appeal.
 As always, opinions are entirely my own.
 A huge thank you to the Te Papa Museum and YHA New Zealand for being part of Blog4NZ and for hosting Meagaan and me in Wellington – we had a fantastic time!